mvnaol2026/Gravity-Does-Not-Exist/README.md

 ### Fatal Fallacies of Science

-1. Recognition of the existence of attraction.
+1. Recognition of the existence of attraction
-2. The Big Bang of a point that gave birth to the Universe.
+2. The Big Bang of a point that gave birth to the Universe
-3. Empty, solid atoms with flying particles.
+3. Empty, solid atoms with flying particles
-4. The presence of mysterious energy within atoms.
+4. The presence of mysterious energy within atoms
-5. Emission and absorption of particles by other particles.
+5. Emission and absorption of particles by other particles
-6. Fictitious (non-existent) forces capable of moving bodies.
+6. Fictitious (non-existent) forces capable of moving bodies
-7. Innate internal resistance of bodies to movement.
+7. Innate internal resistance of bodies to motion
-8. Contactless inertial motion.
+8. Contactless inertial motion
-9. Conversion of mass into energy and vice versa.
+9. Conversion of mass into energy and vice versa
-10. Wave-particle duality of particles.
+10. Wave-particle duality of particles
-11. The difference between the laws of the macrocosm and the microcosm.
+11. The difference between the laws of the macrocosm and the microcosm
-12. Expansion of the Universe by dark energy.
+12. Expansion of the Universe by dark energy
-13. Flying quanta, produced by unknown means.
+13. Flying quanta, produced by unknown means
-14. All-pervading neutrinos that know no obstacles.
+14. All-pervading neutrinos that encounter no obstacles
-15. Massless matter in the form of photons, gluons, and neutrinos.
+15. Massless matter in the form of photons, gluons, and neutrinos
-16. Higgs bosons and the Higgs sea, mysteriously granting mass.
+16. Higgs bosons and the Higgs sea mysteriously granting mass
-17. Emptiness in the Universe.
+17. Emptiness in the Universe
-18. Curvature of empty space-time.
+18. Curvature of empty space-time
-19. Time dilation.
+19. Time dilation

 ### 🏛️ The Fundamental Law of Motion